corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 However, in most applications, the notion of neighborhoods remains intuitive: Even when a ball of radius $.35$ around patient A is hard to conceptualize, a neighborhood of 200 similar patients still has a clear meaning.
 This increased interpretability makes parameter selection easier and also makes the algorithm more accessible to researchers outside mathematics.

-Finally, lastfirst outperformed maxmin in settings tailored to the strengths of the algorithm (and achieved comparable performance in all other settings).
 We ran several experiments that used landmarks to obtain well-separated clusters of patients with common risk profiles and to more efficiently generate nearest neighbor predictions.
 Because we designed lastfirst to produce cover sets of equal size despite variation in the density or multiplicity of the data, we expected it to outperform maxmin with respect to the crispness of clusters and to the accuracy of predictions.
 In particular, we expected that the optimal neighborhood size for outcome prediction would be roughly equal across our data; as a result, by assigning each landmark case an equally-sized cohort of similar cases, we expected predictions based on these cohorts to outperform those based on cohorts using a fixed similarity threshold.